mw201608/LinuxNotes/linux.commands1.md

 ```
 account required pam_nologin.so
 ```
+Note that file /etc/nologin will usually be removed after a system reboot.

 12. To set allowed users bypassing the file `/etc/nologin`, for example, if you want to allow users in the `sshusers` group to login via a text console, add the following line to file `/etc/pam.d/sshd` just before the line with `account required pam_nologin.so`:
 ```
 account [success=1 default=ignore] pam_succeed_if.so quiet user ingroup sshusers